-David Ball focuses on intellectual property litigation (patent, trademark, trade secret, copyright and IP theft), as well as license drafting, IP royalty audits and related disputes.
-He has experience litigating both offensive and defensive patent infringement matters across a wide range of technologies in federal district courts and before the International Trade Commission, as well as assisting clients with contentious licensing disputes.
+David’s intellectual property litigation practice (patent, trademark, trade secret, copyright and IP theft), involves trials and appeals, as well as license drafting, IP royalty audits and related disputes.
+He has experience litigating offensive and defensive patent infringement matters across a wide range of technologies in federal district courts and before the International Trade Commission, in addition to assisting clients with contentious, in- and out-of-court licensing disputes.
 David utilizes his litigation background to draft IP agreements, patent licenses and joint collaboration arrangements involving the transfer and development of intellectual property rights.
-He also assists clients in conducting and complying with royalty audits.

 Prior to joining Bracewell, David served as a clerk in the Southern District of New York for the Honorable William C. Conner and on the Tenth Circuit Court of Appeals for the Honorable Monroe G. McKay.